chribonn/bnkSEPA/README.md

 ## Documentation and Notes in the XL folder

 The folder **XL** consists of the following files:
-  * **BOV SEPA.xlsm** - This is the file that will be used to post the transactions and which will be used to generate the file used as input for the ETL transformation
+  * **BnkSEPA.xlsm** - This is the file that will be used to post the transactions and which will be used to generate the file used as input for the ETL transformation
+  * **Backup of BnkSEPA.xlk** - Backup of BnkSEPA.xlsm (just in case)
   * **SEPA SCT File Layouts.pdf** - This is the document on which the solution was based upon
   * **SEPA Notes.txt** - These are additional information made available by the bank.